julzaza/wildwitchherbs/_posts/2026-01-17-herbs-forbidden-for-men.md

 Below is a **documented list of herbs** where male restriction appears repeatedly across sources.

 ---
+## When Men Were the Forbidden Ones

+Contrary to modern assumptions, **men were often restricted from powerful plants**.

+Not because they were seen as impure —
+but because **male presence altered outcomes**.

+In many traditional systems:
+- Men disrupted fertility medicine
+- Men offended land or plant spirits
+- Men lacked ritual permission
+- Men carried incompatible symbolic force

+These were **explicit rules**, not metaphors.

+---
+## Important Clarification

+Men were **not forbidden from herbs because they were men**.

+They were restricted because:
+- reproductive harm affected the whole community
+- toxicity required discipline
+- ritual imbalance was feared more than ignorance

+This is not ideology.
+It is **risk management**.

+---
 ## A Fact-Based List of Herbs Restricted or Controlled for Men

 ### 1. **Pennyroyal (*Mentha pulegium*)**